-Viewing the changing colors of fall leaves or foliage, called koyo in Japanese, is autumn’s answer to spring’s more famous cherry blossom viewing; a traditional opportunity to get outdoors to live in the moment of the season and reflect on the impermanence of it all.
-Appreciation of the beauty of the changing seasons has been a Japanese characteristic since ancient times and is even referenced in the novel “The Tale of the Genji;” one of the world’s first novels, written during the Heian Period (794 to 1185).
+Fall colors are a great reminder of the impermanence of the seasons.
+In fact, appreciation of the beauty of the changing seasons has been characteristic of Japanese culture since ancient times.
+There’s even a mention in the novel “The Tale of the Genji” — one of the world’s first novels, written during the Heian Period (794 to 1185).

 Fukiaicho, Chuo Ward, Kobe, Hyogo Prefecture 651-0058 (map link)

-Only 20 minutes by car from Kobe Sannomiya Station, another world awaits.
-Outside of the hustle and bustle of the city, the fall colors explode around this 1000-year-old temple.
+Only 20 minutes by car from Kobe Sannomiya Station, another world awaits you.
+Outside of the hustle and bustle of the city, fall colors explode around this 1,000-year-old temple.

-The Kobe City Forest Botanical Garden, previously known as the arboretum, is a massive botanical garden and arboretum located near Mount Maya.
-Despite its close proximity to the city, the “garden” is an oasis of nature where you can immerse yourself in the sights and sounds of the forest.
-There are several hiking course options, all-around an hour each to complete.
-From the trails, you can view most of the garden’s collection of 1,200 trees and shrubs.
+The Kobe City Forest Botanical Garden, previously called the arboretum, is a massive botanical garden and arboretum near Mount Maya.
+Despite its proximity to the city, the garden is an oasis of nature.
+Immerse yourself in the sights and sounds of the forest, surrounded by the fiery colors of the maple leaves.
+There are several hiking trails, all of which take around an hour to walk.

 651-1242 Hyogo Prefecture, Kobe, Kita Ward, Yamadacho Kamitanigami, Nagao 1−2